 Physical examination upon admission

 During the neurological examination, the patient complained of lumbar and radicular pain and occasional difficulties with micturition and defecation.
-There were no abnormalities in the neurological function, except slightly decreased sensory function in the right L5 an S1 dermatomes.
-The sphincter control was intact.
+There were no abnormalities in neurological function, except for slightly decreased sensory function in the right L5 and S1 dermatomes.
+Sphincter control was intact.

 Laboratory examinations

 Laboratory examinations were within the normal range.
-The haemostasis was normal, as was the blood count and the biochemistry test.
-The levels of tumour markers were not raised.
+Haemostasis was normal, as was the blood count and the biochemistry test.
+Tumour marker levels were not increased.

 Imaging examinations

-Diagnostic imaging in 2007, which included X-rays and magnetic resonance imaging (MRI), revealed only slight degenerative changes in the lumbar spine, according to the neuroradiological report, although the tumour growth can already be seen from the L4 to S2 level (Figure 1).
-The neuroradiological report did not document any signs of neoplastic lesions and the patient was not referred to the neurosurgeon.
-The pain was remitting and relapsing, again no neurological symptoms were reported by the patient.
-In July 2014, the MRI was undertaken once more due to constant lumbar and radicular pain.
-At that occasion, an extensive tumorous lesion was seen intramedullary, extending from the Th11 level and invading the conus medullaris.
-The tumour was encompassing the entire sacral and lumbar canal to the S2 level, invading the vertebrae and spreading to perispinal muscles.
-It enhanced homogenously with the contrast application (Figure 2).
+Diagnostic imaging in 2007, which included X-rays and magnetic resonance imaging (MRI), revealed only slight degenerative changes in the lumbar spine, according to the neuroradiological report, although the tumour growth was already visible from the L4 to S2 level (Figure 1).
+The neuroradiological report did not document any signs of neoplastic lesions, and the patient was not referred to the neurosurgeon.
+The pain was remitting and relapsing, but no neurological symptoms were reported by the patient.
+In July 2014, an MRI was performed again due to constant lumbar and radicular pain.
+On that occasion, an extensive tumorous lesion was seen intramedullary, extending from the Th11 level and invading the conus medullaris.
+The tumour encompassed the entire sacral and lumbar canal to the S2 level, invading the vertebrae and spreading to perispinal muscles.
+Contrast homogenously enhanced the tumour (Figure 2).
 The radiological working diagnosis was paraganglioma or ependymoma.

 FINAL DIAGNOSIS

 The working diagnosis was set according to the radiological characteristics, classifying the expansive lesion as a paraganglioma or ependymoma.
-The final diagnosis, according the histological features, confirmed that the tumour was a myxopapillary ependymoma.
+The final diagnosis, according to the histological features, confirmed that the tumour was a myxopapillary ependymoma.

 TREATMENT

-Due to the extensiveness of the lesion, a surgical treatment with tumour reduction was recommended.
-A laminectomy on the levels L4 to S1 was performed and under electrophysiological monitoring, a partial reduction was made.
+Due to the extensiveness of the lesion, surgical treatment with tumour reduction was recommended.
+A laminectomy on the L4 to S1 levels was performed, and a partial reduction was made under electrophysiological monitoring.
 The tumour tissue was brownish to purple, adherent, vividly vascularised and covering the entire dorsal aspect of the sacral bone, invading the vertebral laminae and bodies, the spinal canal extradurally and extending through the dura into the subdural space and medulla.
-The lower lumbar and sacral nerves were also affected and no clear dissection was possible.
+The lower lumbar and sacral nerves were also affected, and no clear dissection was possible.
 Due to such extensive infiltration, a radical excision was not possible.
-The dura was approximated as possible and covered with lyophilised dural patch, collagen sponge and fibrin glue.
+The dura was approximated as best as possible and covered with a lyophilised dural patch, collagen sponge and fibrin glue.

 OUTCOME AND FOLLOW-UP

 The postoperative course was uneventful.
 No neurological deterioration was observed.
 According to the histological examination, the tumour was a myxopapillary ependymoma (Figure 3).
 After the recovery, oncological treatment with irradiation was recommended.
-The patient received 56 Greys in 28 fractions and was followed-up with oncologist and neurosurgeon every four months.
-No further growth was recognised on control MRI imaging (Figure 4).
-Our patient experienced slight sphincter disorders and lumboischialgic pain with no motor or sensory disturbances.
-After eight months, a tumour regression was documented.
+The patient received 56 Greys in 28 fractions and was followed-up with an oncologist and neurosurgeon every 4 mo.
+No further growth was recognised by control MRI imaging (Figure 4).
+The patient experienced slight sphincter disorders and lumboischialgic pain with no motor or sensory disturbances.
+After 8 mo, a tumour regression was documented.
 The patient is still followed-up regularly.

 DISCUSSION

 Myxopapillary ependymoma was first reported by Kernohan in 1932 as a subtype of ependymoma[6].
 These are rare spinal tumours in children and adults, although more frequent in the former.
-Although histologically considered as benign tumours (WHO grade I) with long survival rates, they exhibit a tendency to local recurrence.
+Although histologically considered benign tumours (WHO grade I) with long survival rates, they exhibit a tendency for local recurrence.
 Additionally, aggressive behaviour has also been described and may lead to dissemination through cerebrospinal fluid and even systemic metastases[7-9].
-The intradural ependymomas, especially those in the lumbosacral region, exhibit the potential for spreading throughout the central nervous system (CNS), whereas extradural tumours are more frequently associated with extraneural metastases[3].
+The intradural ependymomas, especially those in the lumbosacral region, exhibit the potential for spreading throughout the central nervous system (commonly referred to as CNS), whereas extradural tumours are more frequently associated with extraneural metastases[3].